-Issuer: Equiton Real Estate Income and Development Fund Trust

-Issue: An unlimited number of Class A, Class B, Class C, Class F and

-Class I trust units of the Trust (collectively, the "Trust Units").

-Price: \$10.00 per Trust Unit

-Eligible Subscribers for

-Trust Units:

-Investors who are eligible to purchase Trust Units on an exempt basis under, and subject to compliance with, applicable securities laws.

-Closings: Closings will take place periodically as agreed upon by the the holders thereof in the Trust.
-Each Trust Unit carries one vote at meetings of Trust Unitholders and a holder thereof is entitled to distributions as described herein.
-See "Material"

-Trust, the Equiton Agent and the Subscriber.
+Issuer: Equiton Real Estate Income and Development Fund Trust Issue: An unlimited number of Class A, Class B, Class C, Class F and Class I trust units of the Trust (collectively, the " Trust Units ").
+Price: \$10.00 per Trust Unit Eligible Subscribers for Trust Units: Investors who are eligible to purchase Trust Units on an exempt basis under, and subject to compliance with, applicable securities laws.
+Closings: Closings will take place periodically as agreed upon by the Trust, the Equiton Agent and the Subscriber.
+Attributes of Trust Units:The Trust Units represent the beneficial ownership the holders thereof in the Trust.
+Each Trust Unit vote at meetings of Trust Unitholders and a holde entitled to distributions as described herein.
+Se Use of Proceeds: Net proceeds of the Offering are to be used to purchase Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units of the Partnership, as applicable.

-Attributes of Trust Units: The Trust Units represent the beneficial ownership interest of

-Agreements - Declaration of Trust - Trust Units".

-Use of Proceeds: Net proceeds of the Offering are to be used to purchase Class

-A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units of the Partnership, as applicable.

 See "Use of Available Funds".